 “Wormy-squirmies,” Mongo said.
 “Can’t freeze ’em, boil ’em, or cut ’em up.
 Only way to kill ’em is by eatin’ ’em.
 There’s somethin’ in our stomach that breaks ’em down.
 Go on,” he nodded at her bowl.
 “They’ll make you feel topsy.”

 Holly had never heard that word—topsy—but she got the gist; eating a worm-thing would lift her spirits.
-She stared at her bowl for a long moment before a fuzzy head poked up from the liquid.
+She stared at her bowl for a long moment before another fuzzy head poked up from the liquid.

 “Ruh-KAWK!”
-It leapt out of her stew.
+It leapt out of her stew, just like the last one.

 At the same time Mongo yelled “Grab it!” she slapped it upward with a rising palm-swipe.
 As it arced toward her face she opened wide and—